 Hard drive performance depends on factors including system configuration, number of tracks, session sample rate, density of edits, and the use of crossfades and other processes such as Beat Detective in a session.

-For complete hard drive requirements, visit the Digidesign website at:
+For complete hard drive requirements, visit our website (www.avid.com).

-www.digidesign.com/compatibility

 SCSI Hard Drives